sphinx-doc/sphinx/Doc-3k/library/logging.rst

 .. method:: LogRecord.getMessage()

-   Returns the message for this :class:`LogRecord` instance after merging any user- supplied arguments with the message.
+   Returns the message for this :class:`LogRecord` instance after merging any user-supplied arguments with the message.

 Thread Safety